EternityForest/drayer/README.md

 private key(As in "foo.stream" and "foo.stream.privatekey").
 As with blockchain and scuttlebutt, only one person can write to a stream, because each change still references the last change.

+All records have embedded type information as a db column, allowing fast application level queries by type.

 Absolutely everything subject to change(Just like our fully mutable streams!).
 Project is a few days old and is not even pre-alpha.